-Let’s recap what we know about them and add a little bit more.
+Let’s recap and expand upon what we currently know about them.

-Imagine, we need to write a billion.
+Imagine we need to write 1 billion.
 The obvious way is:

 let billion = 1000000000;

-But in real life we usually dislike writing many zeroes.
-It’s easy to mistype.
-Also we are lazy.
+But in real life we usually avoid writing a long string of zeroes as it’s easy to mistype.
+Also, we are lazy.
 We will usually write something like

 "1bn" for a billion or

-"7.3bn" for 7 billions 300 millions.
-The similar is true for other big numbers.
+"7.3bn" for 7 billion 300 million.
+The same is true for most large numbers.